Skip To Main Content

 Superintendent Kevin Oxley Announces Plans To Retire After 2025-26 School Year

-After nearly two decades of service to the Jackson County Intermediate School District, Superintendent Kevin Oxley has formally announced his retirement in a letter to the JCISD Board of Education.
+After nearly two decades of service to the Jackson County ISD, Superintendent Kevin Oxley has formally announced his retirement in a letter to the JCISD Board of Education.

 Press Release - December 17, 2025